-Annoyed with the question as another reference to my Manhattan dyslexia of mixing up downtown and uptown, I retort, “Of course I know where I’m going.
-I’m on the West Side, we just passed Carnegie Hall and I’m staying at Maria’s apartment.”
+Annoyed with the question as another thinly-veiled reference to my habit of mixing up downtown and uptown, I retort, “Of course I know where I’m going.
+I’m on the West Side, we just passed Carnegie Hall, and I’m staying at Maria’s apartment.”

 “That’s not what I meant.
 Do you know what’s at that address?”

 Too tired for circular conversations, I ask simply, “No, Mom.
 What am I supposed to know about that address?”

 “That’s where the Castleholm Restaurant used to be.”